Olszewskidev/lens-up/backend-services/back-office-service/README.md

 The project has typical .net project folder structure.
 Inside solution we can find 2 main catalogs- `src` and `tests`.
 Application code follows `Clean Architecture` approach and we can distinguish the following layers there:

-​	:open_file_folder:**src** *(contains the actual source code for the application)*
+​	**src** *(contains the actual source code for the application)*

-​		:books:LensUp.BackOfficeService.API
+​		 - LensUp.BackOfficeService.API

-​		:books:LensUp.BackOfficeService.Application
+​		 - LensUp.BackOfficeService.Application

-​		:books:LensUp.BackOfficeService.Domain
+​		 - LensUp.BackOfficeService.Domain

-​		:books:LensUp.BackOfficeService.Infrastructure
+​		 - LensUp.BackOfficeService.Infrastructure

-​	:open_file_folder:**tests** *(contains test projects)*
+​    **tests** *(contains test projects)*

-​		:books:LensUp.BackOfficeService.UnitTests
+​		 -  LensUp.BackOfficeService.UnitTests